reside-ic/reside-ic.github.io/content/blog/buildkite-cd.md

       queue: "deploy"
 ```

-This will define an env var `TAG` with default value `main` which will then be passed into your command step.
-You will have to update your deployment script to take a `--tag` argument to bring up the docker container with that specific tag.
+This will define an env var `TAG` with default value `main` which will then be passed into the command step.
+The deployment script will have to take a `--tag` argument to bring up the docker container with that specific tag.

-When you run a build via the Buildkite UI you can then set the environment variable in the new build dialog.
+When we run a build via the Buildkite UI we can then set the environment variable in the new build dialog.

 <img src="/img/buildkite-cd-run.png" alt="png of pipeline run"/>